NukeJS/portfolio/content/blog/setup-an-app-using-vite.md

 npm install # or `yarn` if using yarn
 ```

-You can aslo directly specify the project name and the template you want to use via additional command line options.
+You can also directly specify the project name and the template you want to use via additional command-line options.
 For example, to scaffold a Vite + React TypeScript project, run:

 ```bash
 # npm 6.x